department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/readme.md

 - Stakeholders: The Board - will fill in from NOD info

 ## The Problem
-Veterans are still working with a paper form system for filing a paper form.
+Veterans are still using a paper form to disagreement claims appeals.
 There is a three step process for different types of board appeals
 Currently VA.gov only supports Higher Level Review, which does not allow for submission of any new evidence.
-This does not exist on eBenefits either, so this digitization is the first step in bringing the review process to veterans using VA.gov.
+This functionality does not exist on eBenefits either, so this digitization will allow veterans to file appeals using VA.gov.
 Although Supplemental Claims is "next" in terms of typical route for a veteran, a business decision has been made to work with Lighthouse and OAR on NOD next.

 We believe that bringing this to VA.gov will greatly reduce the time-to-a-decision for veterans.
-This will be talked about further below.

 ## Devlopment Plan
 Pulling in some details from Lighthouse.